zouharvi/mff-student/speech_recognition_generation/notes_exam.md

 - Symbol output probability: $$\hat{b}_{j}(o_k) = \frac{\sum_{t: O_t = o_k} \chi_t(j)}{\sum_t \chi_t(j)}$$
 4. Recompute the training data probability $P(O|\lambda)$.
 Repeat if it improved significantly.

-Viterbi training is much faster and intuitive, but we are unable (it is much more complicated) to use mixture models.
+Viterbi training is much faster and intuitive, but we are unable (it is much more complicated) to use mixture models and no direct analytical formulas exist.

 \pagebreak